-- When using the lower anchorages for the child restraint system, be sure that there are no irregular objects around the anchorages or that the seat belt is not caught. - Push and pull the child restraint system in different directions to be sure it is secure.
-Follow all the installation instructions provided by its manufacturer. - Do not put a child restraint system on the rear seat if it interferes with the lock mechanism of the front seats.
-This can cause severe injury to the child and front passenger in case of sudden braking or a collision.
+- When using the lower anchorages for the child restraint system, be sure that there are no irregular objects around the anchorages and that the seat belt is not caught. - Push and pull the child restraint system in different directions to make sure it is secure.
+Follow all the installation instructions provided by its manufacturer. - Do not install a child restraint system on the rear seat if it interferes with the lock mechanism of the front seats.
+This can cause death or serious injury to a child and front passenger in case of a sudden braking or collision.